solv-finance/Audit/README.md

 #### Solv-yield-markets: Audit report for yield markets, the main contracts of Solv protocol, including markets, shares, oracles and redemption contracts.

-#### SolvVaultGurdian: Audit report for Solv Gurdian contracts, the security framework for Solv protocol.
+#### SolvVaultGurdian: Audit report for Solv Guardian contracts, the security framework for Solv protocol.

 ## SOLV 2.0